MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 ## Validating the OneDrive for Business Multi-Geo configuration

-Below are some basic use cases you may wish to include in your validation plan before broadly rolling out OneDrive for Business Multi-Geo to your company.
+Below are some basic use cases you may wish to include in your validation plan before broadly rolling out Office 365 Multi-Geo to your company.
 Once you have completed these tests and any additional use cases that are relevant to your company, you may choose to move on to adding the users in your initial pilot group.

 **OneDrive for Business**